Kotlin/dataframe/docs/StardustDocs/topics/add.md

 ## addId

 Adds column with sequential values 0, 1, 2,...
-New column will be added in the beginning of columns list and will become the first column in [`DataFrame`](DataFrame.md).
+New column will be added in the beginning of a column list and will become the first column in [`DataFrame`](DataFrame.md).

 ```
 addId(name: String = "id")